A.S. Pirae

-Association Sportive Pirae (/ty/) is a Tahitian football club based in Pirae.
-They are one of the most successful teams in Tahiti having won the Tahiti Division Fédérale eleven times.
+Association Sportive Pirae (/ty/) is a professional Tahitian football club based in Pirae.
+They are one of the most successful teams in Tahiti, having won the Tahiti Division Fédérale eleven times.
 They are also the first French Polynesian team to have reached the final of the OFC Champions League, which they achieved in 2006.
-In 2022 they were selected by the OFC to participate in the 2021 FIFA Club World Cup, as the representatives of the OFC.
+They were selected by the OFC to participate in the 2021 FIFA Club World Cup.

 History

 Oceania Club Championship 2006

 AS Pirae qualified for the Oceania Club Championship 2006 after winning the Division Fédérale.
 In the group stages they recorded big wins against Marist FC 10–1, and Sobou FC 7–0, which was enough to secure their passage to the semi-finals despite a 1–0 defeat to Auckland City in the last game.
 In the semi-finals they pulled off a major shock beating YoungHeart Manawatu 2–1 thanks to early goals from Jose Hmae and Naea Bennett.
 However, in the Final they met Auckland City once again and suffered a 3–1 defeat.
 This remains the best performance by any French Polynesian side in the premier Oceanian club competition.